mark-mcdermott/dashboard-charts-mean/README.md

 `npm install`

+(make sure services have local url)

 `ng serve`

 Now go to http://localhost:4200/ and you should see the data populating the page.

 For deployment on prod, in the frontend tab (the third tab):

+Change all the service urls to prod:

+In services/blood-pressure.service.ts etc check the comment on line 9 or 10

 `ng build --configuration=prod`